 Estimated costs: $120–$700/year

-In the grand scheme, software subscription costs are low-cost for product photographers.
+In the grand scheme, easy photo editing software subscription costs are low-cost for product photographers.
 Photoshop, Lightroom, Canva, are all less than $700 per year each (and Canva is currently an affordable $120 a year).
 The real cost of post-processing is time.

 Photo editing takes a skilled person and a lot of time.
 Of the product photographers that we surveyed, photo editing was one of the most commonly outsourced tasks—simply because of time constraints.